 Da Mario Budapest

-Da Mario is a modern Italian restaurant in Budapest, set on a precious piece of downtown real estate between the Parliament building and Liberty Square, with views onto both from its outdoor terrace.
+Da Mario is a pricey modern Italian restaurant in Budapest, set on a precious piece of downtown real estate between the Hungarian Parliament building and Liberty Square, with views onto both from its outdoor terrace.
 Instead of a trattoria vibe, the polished, high-ceilinged space features sleek leather banquettes and dark furnishings.
-Being inside the city's financial and government district, business dinners here are more typical than date nights.
+Being within the city's financial and government district, business meals here are more typical than date nights.